CTUAvastLab/Mill.jl/README.md

   └── ArrayModel(Dense(6, 3, NNlib.relu))
 ```

 This way any node in the model tree is swiftly accessible, which may come in handy when inspecting model parameters or simply deleting/replacing/inserting nodes to tree.
-The following two approaches give the same result:
+All tree nodes are accessible by indexing with the traversal code:.

 ```julia
 julia> m["k"]